15 July 2017

 While studying and analyzing the techniques of a wide variety of cabaret performers through its inception, students will explore aspects of writing monologues and implementing those techniques with the ultimate goal of creating and performing their own material -sense of truth- with the courage necessary to stand-alone on stage.

 There will be field trips to notable Cabaret/Kabarett shows and venues in the city, which will inspire us visually.
 In addition to history related readings assignments, the course will incorporate Lisa Appignanesi's "The Cabaret" book for an overall understanding of the forms of artistic cabaret which were to emerge as a meeting place for artists where performance or improvisation takes place among peers, and cabaret as an intimate, small-scale, but intellectually ambitious revue.

 The class meets twice a week for three 90-minute segments each day.

-The first two segments of each class typically involve short lectures on historical and musical topics as well as seminar-style discussions of the assigned readings.
-Some class sessions devote time to in-depth acting exercises, analyzing the solo performance/cabaret vocabulary and technique.
-Some class days we will use the afternoon segment for video screenings and/or excursions to sites in the city.
-Concerts and other music events are also included in the course schedule, some with partially subsidized ticket costs.
+The two segments of each class typically involve short lectures on historical and theatrical topics as well as seminar-style discussions of the assigned readings.
+Some class days devote time to in-depth acting exercises, analyzing the solo performance/cabaret vocabulary and technique.
+Some class days we will use the afternoon segment for film screenings, excursions to sites in the city or working on your final presentation.

 This course is open to students from all disciplines and levels, though it may appeal most to students of writing, literature, media, history and acting.

 EUR 1350: Tuition